MaestSi/MetONTIIME/README.md

 Usage: Evaluate_diversity.sh -w \<working_directory\> -m \<sample_metadata\> -d \<sampling_depth\> -t \<threads\>

-Note: can be run in background with nohup
+Note: can be run in background with nohup; this script is experimental, suggestions for improving the logic behind it are more than welcome; the script subsamples the same number of reads for each sample and considers these to be the representative sequences.
+It then computes some diversity metrics.

 Inputs: